pyronimous/grblForCyclone/README.md

 * If you are using CNCshield, [click here](https://github.com/carlosgs/grblForCyclone/tree/grblForCyclone_CNCShield) for a modification of the latest GRBL firmware.
 Ignore the rest of this page; instead follow the [official installation instructions](https://github.com/grbl/grbl/wiki/Flashing-Grbl-to-an-Arduino).

 3) Next, **if you want to modify any default parameters, do so in "[defaults.h](defaults.h)"** (end of the file, below DEFAULTS\_CYCLONE\_2\_1).
-*IMPORTANT NOTE: When configuring your own parameters, note that GRBL stores every setting into the EEPROM in the first boot and always uses those.
-If you need to change any hard-coded values here, make sure to uncomment the line settings.c:301 so GRBL re-loads the defaults every time.*

 4) Finally, once you have selected the correct board and USB port, you can **click "Upload" to flash the GRBL firmware**.
 Success!! :-) **[Click here](https://github.com/carlosgs/grblForCyclone/wiki) for a GRBL/bCNC usage tutorial**